 Register for Classes

 Once you Apply For Admission and have been accepted at the College, registering for classes at Salt Lake Community College is easy to do.
-You can decide which of the following ways works best for you:

 - Log-in to MyPage.